polgreen/control2/README.md

 #### Toolbox Command-Line Usage:

-Steps to use the toolbox:
+Steps to use the DSSynth toolbox:

 1) Download and Install MATLAB 2016b;
 2) Download and Install the DSSynth Toolbox;
-3) Design a digital-plant into MATLAB as transfer-function or state-space format;
+3) Design a digital-plant in MATLAB as transfer-function or state-space format;
 4) Start the synthesis process by providing all required parameters (plant, numeric representation, and dynamic ranges).

 ###### Invoking Command: